-Police violence and arbitrary denunciations during popular demonstrations calling for the undergrounding of railway lines.
+Police violence and arbitrary prosecutions during popular demonstrations calling for the undergrounding of railway lines.

 As a result of the citizens’ mobilizations in 2017 and 2018, both the Governmental Delegation and the City of Murcia used the so-called “Gag Law” or “Ley Mordaza” (Organic Law 4/2015) to try to demobilize the citizens, as Amnesty International denounces in a recent report (March 2018) about the effects of this law’s implementation.

-Several groups and associations of residents of the city of Murcia have been mobilizing for years in favor of the undergrounding of railway lines passing through the city, to prevent the city being divided in two and the south of the city centre being isolated.
-The authorities, both the central, regional and local authorities have been reluctant about the undergrounding, due to its cost.
-The conflict between the interests of the citizens of Murcia and the authorities peaked in 2017 and 2018.
-At that time there were violent police charges on peaceful demonstrators, and arbitrary fines mounting to over 30,000 euros, as denounced by the Pro-Undergrounding Platform, Plataforma Pro-soterramiento.
-Finally, after years of claims, the government announced in mid-2018 that the AVE would reach Murcia through a tunnel.
+There have been several residents’ groups and associations that have been petitioning for years in favor of the creation of a series of underground railway lines passing through the city of Murcia.
+If completed, this would bring an end to the historic isolation of the south of the city.
+The authorities – consisting of central, regional and local branches – have been reluctant to implement the undergrounding of the railways, due to the heavy costs such construction would incur.
+The conflict between the interests of the citizens and the authorities peaked in 2017 and 2018.
+At that time, violent police charges on peaceful demonstrators became a regular occurence, along with the issuing of arbitrary fines mounting to over 30,000 euros.
+Such police action was denounced by the Pro-Undergrounding Platform, Plataforma Pro-soterramiento.
+Finally, after years of citizen mobilisation, the government announced in mid-2018 that the AVE would connect to Murcia through the construction of a tunnel.

 Image from: EFE / Marcial Guillén

-The neighborhood mobilizations in the city of Murcia began with force in the early 90s, when the city council proposed an urban project that did not contemplate the undergrounding of the railway lines on their arrival in the city centre.
-Various neighborhood associations managed to get the authorities to recognize the need for the railway lines to be built underground so as to prevent the cohesion and connections between the southern part of the city and the rest of the urban area being broken.
-However, the AVE high-speed train project added complexity to the problem, and the different authorities made and withdrew various plans, in view of the concern of the affected neighbours, who continued to campaign with demonstrations, collection of signatures and other forms of peaceful and legal participation.
-The moment of maximum tension between the authorities and the citizens took place in 2017 and 2018, when work on a surface line started, described by the authorities as provisionally, without the environmental impact assessment required by law.
+The neighborhood mobilisations in the city of Murcia began with force in the early 90s, in respons to the city council’s proposed urban project, that did not feature the undergrounding of city-centre railway lines.
+Various neighborhood associations proved successful in persuading the authorities to recognise the need for the construction of underground railway lines, in order to prevent the connections between the southern part of the city and the rest of the urban area from being broken.
+However, the AVE high-speed train project became an increasingly complex and frustrating issue.
+In their attempts to satisfy the concerns of Mucian citizens, the different authorities made various plans, yet they were consistently withdrawn shortly after being announced.
+Thus, the residents’ groups and associations continued in their campaign with demonstrations, the collection of signatures for petitions and myriad other forms of peaceful and legal participation.
+The moment of maximum tension between the authorities and the citizens took place in 2017 and 2018, when work on a surface line commenced without the inclusion of an environmental impact assessment as required by law.

-As a result of the citizen mobilizations in 2017 and 2018, both the Governmental Delegation and the City of Murcia used the so-called “Gag Law” or “Ley Mordaza” (Organic Law 4/2015) to try to demobilize the citizens, as Amnesty International denounces in a recent report (March 2018) about the effects of this law’s implementation.
-Police charges occurred as of 13 September 2017, in which citizens who were peacefully encamped as a form of protest were injured.
-The economic sanctions amounted to more than 30,000 euros in arbitrary fines, according to the Pro-Undergrounding Platform.
-Finally, in July 2018 it was announced by the Government Delegation that the lines would reach the city centre underground.
+As a result of the citizen mobilisations in 2017 and 2018, both the Governmental Delegation and the City of Murcia used the so-called “Gag Law” or “Ley Mordaza” (Organic Law 4/2015) in an attempt to disarm the Murcian citizens.
+Amnesty International has denounced its use in a recent report (March 2018), due to the effects of its implementation.
+Police charges occurred as of 13th September 2017, in which citizens – who remained peacefully encamped as a form of protest – were injured.
+According to the Pro-Undergrounding Platform, the economic sanctions amounted to more than 30,000 euros in arbitrary fines.
+In July 2018, it was finally announced by the Government Delegation that the lines would indeed be undergrounded upon their approach into the city centre.